angristan/OpenNIC-cli/README.md

 `./OpenNIC-cli.sh`

-On Ubuntu you must run `sudo apt-get purge resolvconf` before running the script.
+You must run this script as root.

 ## Contact / Feedback